micronaut-guides/micronaut-spa-react/README.md

-# Send Emails from Micronaut #
+# Building a Single-Page-App with Micronaut  #

-The guide is available at http://guides.micronaut.io/micronaut-email/guide/index.html
+The guide is available at http://guides.micronaut.io/micronaut-spa-react/guide/index.html